Watching a water-ski show

-The team has won the national title 17 times, including 2012.
+The team has won the national title 19 times.

 Pewaukee Lake Water Ski Club in Pewaukee.
 Shows are at 6:45 p.m.
 Thursdays from Memorial Day through early August and at 6:30 p.m. through Labor Day.
 At Lakefront Park on Pewaukee Lake, just west of Milwaukee.

-Muskego.
+Water Bugs of Muskego.
 Shows are at 6:30 p.m.
 Wednesdays from Memorial Day to Labor Day.
-At Idle Isle Park on Little Muskego Lake,
+At Idle Isle Park on Little Muskego Lake, southwest of Milwaukee.

 Brown's Lake Aquaducks in Burlington.
 Shows are 6 or 6:30 p.m.
 Thursdays from Memorial Day through Labor Day.
 At Fischer Park on Brown's Lake.